 Today I write not as a pastor, or a doctor or a trained counselor… in this season of my life I approach this subject mostly as a patient.

-Last year I needed to visit a psychiatrist to talk about my depression.
+A few year ago I needed to visit a psychiatrist to talk about my depression.
 It was the first time in my life where I actually felt helpless, totally unmotivated and OK with the idea of suicide.

 Being able to talk to a professional who could specifically diagnose me and recommend treatment was liberating.
 Actually, in that moment it was the Godliest thing I could do.

 However, I also needed friends who listened.
-I needed my leaders to pray.
+I needed leaders to pray with me.
 I needed God’s word and encouragement.
 And in certain moments, I just needed to ignore it all and focus on the things I love to do (why I started writing this blog).

 There are too many families in our congregations who are struggling with addictions and depression and all sorts of abusive behavior.
 I know that because that was our case.